Curriculum

 Policies

-- Core courses are able to fulfill University and College requirements.
-To search courses that meet both Hesburgh Program and University requirements, use Course Catalog, Class Search, or Browse Classes, and search by Hesburgh Program and the University Requirement "attribute" (i.e. WKSP, WKSS, etc.)
+• Core courses are able to fulfill University and College requirements.
+To search courses that meet both Hesburgh Program and University requirements, use Class Search, and search by Hesburgh Program and the University Requirement "attribute" (i.e. WKSP, WKSS, etc.)

-Students interested in adding the minor, of have questions about their progress, should meet with the Assistant Director, Claudia Francis.
+Students interested in adding the minor, of have questions about their progress, should meet with the Associat Director, Claudia Francis.